-Haitians scramble for shelter from powerful Hurricane Matthew
+Haitians flee homes as Hurricane Matthew hits

 "Food is guaranteed and we have a generator that will guarantee that the kitchen keeps on working in case of a power cut," he said, at the shelter, where some 400 people were staying.

+The U.S. Agency for International Development said on Monday it was providing a combined $400,000 in aid to Haiti and Jamaica.
+The agency said in a statement it had pre-positioned relief supplies and was preparing to ship in additional supplies to the central Caribbean.

-(Additional reporting by Joseph Guyler Delva in Port-au-Prince and Sarah Marsh in Cuba; Writing by Frank Jack Daniel)
+(Reporting by Makini Brice; Additional reporting by Joseph Guyler Delva in Port-au-Prince, Sarah Marsh in Cuba and Brendan O'Brien in Milwaukee; Writing by Frank Jack Daniel)